“Better equipped for life, work, and ministry.”

 - Interns play an important role at Crossings in helping us fulfill our mission.
 The specific responsibilities vary depending on the internship; nevertheless, the emphasis is on training and challenging interns to take on significant and increasing levels of responsibility.

-Internships range from 12-15 months depending on the type.
+Internships are normally 15 months but may vary on a case-by-case basis.
+The majority of our internships run from May 1 to July 31 of the following year (15 months).
 Central Office interns are paid $11 per hour and work up to 30 hours per week.
-Jonathan Creek and Cedarmore interns are paid a stipend of $300 per week and have their room and board covered.
+Jonathan Creek and Cedarmore interns are paid a stipend of $300 per week and have their room and board provided.

 Job descriptions will be posted early in the Spring of every year.
 If you are interested in an internship and/or would like to apply, please email us at firstname.lastname@example.org.